 Apeldoorn is a city surrounded by natural beauty in the province of Gelderland.
-Even today with a population of around 150,000 it still retains a small town charm with a town hall, market square with daily markets, and friendly locals zipping by on bicycles.
+Even today with a population of around 160,000 it still retains a small town charm with a town hall, market square, and friendly locals zipping by on bicycles.
 Picturesque parks and gardens, old churches, and mills provide rustic elements while the Orpheus Theatre and Omnisport Apeldoorn exemplify the modern.
-Apeldoorn is also home to the Dutch soccer club AGOVV Apeldoorn and the champion volleyball team SV Dynamo.

 - Visit the former royal residence: Het Loo Palace.